Guatemala confirms warrant for presidential candidate

 Aldana was nominated by the Seed Movement party and is running second in polls.

-A spokeswoman for Guatemala’s Supreme Court says the warrant against Aldana is related to a corruption investigation involving illegal hiring.
+A spokeswoman for Guatemala’s Supreme Court said the warrant against Aldana is related to a corruption investigation involving illegal hiring.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.